JB Pritzker, Governor, State of Illinois

 How to Apply

-You may download and print an application here.
+When it becomes available each year, the School and Municipal Social Work Shortage Loan Repayment Program application may be accessed via the Applications page of this website.
 You must submit your application to ISAC's Deerfield office as indicated on the application.
 Allow at least four weeks for processing.
-Qualified applicants will be sent a Notice of Eligibility from ISAC.

 An authorized official of your employer is required to complete a section of your application, certifying that you have met the employment requirements of the program.